edamla/mediterraneanagency/_books/2021-09-01-my-witness-is-my-sword.md

 # For adding excerpt add <!--more--> and break the line
 ---
-“Bora Bey wanted to hold Elif Kız by her shoul- ders.
+“Bora Bey wanted to hold Elif Kız by her shoulders.
 But he quickly pulled back his arms, which were trembling towards her:
 “Look, Elif Girl,” she said.
 ‘You cannot know this feeling… We are engaged to our sword.
-Our wed- ding will be on horseback.
+Our wedding will be on horseback.
 Our groom’s suit is our shroud.
 Our grave, which will one day be dug where we will fall with a treacherous arrow or a treacherous